cncf/tag-security/supply-chain-security/secure-software-factory/secure-software-factory.md

 As the tools we recommend are all under active development, the reader must keep in mind that these details are valid only as of the time of publication, MM/YYYY.
 We provide versioning information for your reference.
 Upon implementation, consult the official documentation for each tool for the appropriate version to make use of.

 ### A Word About the Prototype

 The CNCF Security TAG supply chain working group is working on a prototype of the architecture as presented in this document.
 This prototype acts as a proof of concept to help illustrate the architecture put forward and to exercise the several integration points of the secure software factory.

 The source can be found here: [https://github.com/thesecuresoftwarefactory/](https://github.com/thesecuresoftwarefactory/ssf)

 # The Secure Software Factory

-_“Architects look at thousands of buildings during their training, and study critiques of those buildings written by masters.
+“_Architects look at thousands of buildings during their training, and study critiques of those buildings written by masters.
 In contrast, most software developers only ever get to know a handful of large programs well—usually programs they wrote themselves—and never study the great programs of history.
-As a result, they repeat one another's mistakes rather than building on one another's successes.” _- The Architecture of Open Source Applications
+As a result, they repeat one another's mistakes rather than building on one another's successes._” - The Architecture of Open Source Applications

 The subsequent sections detail how a Secure Software Factory ought to be structured and how its different parts interact.

-### Key Diagrams
+## Key Diagrams

 ### Secure Software Factory Landscape

 ![alt_text](images/image4.png "image_tooltip")

 The Secure Software Factory sits in a larger System Delivery Lifecycle process.
 Within that process, the SSF has both upstream and downstream dependencies.
 Upstream, the SSF depends on Identity and Access Management for both human users and other software services.
 During a pipeline run the SSF relies on Source Code Control for fetching the code to be built and on Artefact Storage for dependencies required for the build.
 Downstream, the SSF is depended on for providing attestations and signatures regarding artefacts which can be used by production systems to determine artefact provenance and make policy decisions about artefact deployment.

 ### Secure Software Factory Components/Elements

 ![alt_text](images/image5.png "image_tooltip")

 The above diagram shows how the various services running inside of the Secure Software Factory interact with each other, and a portion of the external services they depend on.
 The diagram is simplified, and doesn’t show every interaction between each tool.
 For example, in a real environment, Runtime Visibility monitors more than just the Build Environment.
 The remainder of this document illustrates how the services interact and function in further detail.

 ### Pipeline Run Example

 ![alt_text](images/image6.png "image_tooltip")

 This diagram is intended to show an example Pipeline Run inside the SSF.
 Some tasks might interact with other external services outside the scope of the SSF.
 The exact number of tasks depends on the requirements of your project.

 There are a few important takeaways from the above diagram.

 * The Pipeline Observer records what Tasks occur in what order.
 * The Tasks interact with some type of Runtime Build Storage during normal operation.
 The storage in some cases might be shared between tasks, while in other cases it might not.
 Other areas of this architecture document go into further detail on shared storage.

 Not every task will provide attestation or additional metadata, but those that do support this capability should be signed and securely stored in a source of truth.

 ## Components of the SSF

 The SSF that manufactures secure software can be broken down into several categories of components, like that of a regular factory.
 These are the core components, the management components and the distribution components.
 The core components are responsible for the central task of the Secure Software Factory: taking the inputs of the factory and processing them to create the output artefacts.
 The management components ensure that the factory runs in accordance with policy.
 It ensures that the processes of the factory are validated in the right way, and provides evidence and documentation of the outputs of the factory.
 The distribution components are in charge of moving the products of the factory to where they can be made available for usage, as well as to provide guidance and tools to ensure that outputs of the factory are consumed safely.

 ### The “Core” Components

 The core components can further be classified into 3 stages: the Scheduling and Orchestration Platform, which runs all the other components, the Pipeline Framework, which details the basic layout of the build pipeline, and the Build Environments, which perform the actions defined in the pipeline.

 #### Scheduling and Orchestration Platform

 A Secure Software Factory seeks to run its components in the most minimal and isolated way possible.
 All other components of the SSF leverage this platform to schedule their jobs to perform their respective actions.
 The prototype relies on Kubernetes as its Scheduling and Orchestration platform.

 See &lt;kubernetes hardening guide> for best security practises for Kubernetes.
 Follow similar guides for a different scheduling and orchestration platform.

 #### Pipeline Framework and Tooling

 Pipelines are a core part of the SSF as they encode the concrete workflow for building  the software artefacts.
 This typically follows a Continuous Integration (CI) workflow, i.e. repeatable sets of tasks intended to download, build, and test code.
 In a cloud native context, the pipeline tooling can use the scheduling and orchestration platform to run each task in a container.
 For the prototype, we are using Tekton Pipelines to fill this role, which leverages Kubernetes as its scheduling platform

 Given that the pipeline is running on the scheduling and orchestration platform, it should be considered/treated as any other workload the platform manages, including being subject to the same security requirements and measures.
 At minimum, all container images used in the pipeline should be subject to signature verification and scanned for any known vulnerabilities.

 #### Build Environments

 The build environment is the actual container(s) or worker(s) where the source code is turned into a machine-usable software product, which we refer to as an artefact.
 Existing CI frameworks typically follow ephemeral execution patterns, wherein they create a new instance for every execution job.
 This pattern may even be extended to create a new instance of the scheduling platform to host every new build pipeline.
 The build environment should generate evidence and an automated attestation about the input parameters, actions and tools used during the build, such that they can be independently validated to provide assurance for build security.

 ### The “Management” Components

 A SSF will use a Policy Management Framework to enforce various controls and gates.
 This may include policies around identities of users who may invoke the pipeline, worker nodes where pipeline should be executed and container images that can be used in the pipeline.
 It will then utilise a series of monitoring components to verify conformity with these policies: Node Attestors, Workload Attestors, and Pipeline Observers.

 #### Policy Management Framework